Skip to main content

 What Just Happened?

-Think of atlas.run as a project manager who never gets tired:
+Think of atlas.core.run as a project manager who never gets tired—now fronted by an adaptive controller:

-• Configure – the YAML tells the manager which agent to call and how the Student/Teacher/Reward System trio should behave.
+• Configure – the YAML tells the orchestrator which agent to call and how the dual-agent reasoning loop (student + verifying teacher) should behave.

-• Plan – the Student drafts a step-by-step approach for the Teacher to check.
+• Plan – the Student drafts a step-by-step approach when a stepwise lane is chosen; in single-shot lanes the plan collapses to one step.

-• Review – the Teacher approves or tweaks the plan before anything runs.
+• Review – the Teacher approves or tweaks the plan (or just inspects the final answer in paired mode).

-• Execute – each step runs in order, with the Teacher validating outputs.
+• Execute – each step runs with lane-specific guidance, validation, and retries.

-• Evaluate – the Reward System scores the work, deciding whether retries or guidance are needed.
+• Evaluate – the Reward System scores the work, deciding whether to reuse guidance and how to update persona memories.

 Configuration Breakdown